 New applications will only be invited when all the current applications have been processed.
 According to INZ, this is likely to take until after the end of the 2017/18 financial year.

-You can read more about the reasons for the closure here and sign up for our newsletter to stay up to date with changes on this visa category.
+You can read more about the reasons for the closure here.

 3. Your parents want to visit for long periods at a time…